AbdullahRah/alohaproject/READme.md

 # Aloha Project

-My first website of a aloha clothing company
+My first website of the Aloha Clothing Company that sells seasonal clothing.
+The tools used were html adn css.

 ## Key Learning

+-Media Queries
+-Font Families